 PHA budgets approximately \$1.5 million in MTW Block Grant funds yearly to support the program.
 The number of households served will vary, depending on the mix of financing options utilized by participants.
 If demand exceeds available budget, PHA will establish a wait list based on date and time of application.

-In FY 2021, PHA anticipates that PHA may use the Lease to Purchase flexibility pending the availability of potential LIHTC homeownership units.
+In FY 2022, PHA will continue to review and assess the feasibility of implementing the Lease to Purchase flexibility pending the availability of potential LIHTC homeownership units.